-For 2015 - 2016, we will partner with the Marietta City Schools Graduate Marietta! program to create the Rotary College and Career Center to encourage students to develop the skills they need to graduate and attend college.
+For 2016-2017, we will continue to partner with the Marietta City Schools Graduate Marietta! program with the Rotary College and Career Center to encourage students to develop the skills they need to graduate and attend college.

 I hope you will find the information on this site useful and intriguing.
 Join us in having fun and putting Service Above Self!

 Wednesdays from 12:15 until 1:00 at the Hilton Atlanta/Marietta Conference Center: